 We know that animals respond to people in different ways.
 Some species adapt readily to humans in their domain, resume their normal behaviours and may have become "habituated."
 Other animals flee from humans, abandoning their young or critical habitat.
-Still others are attracted and endangered by human food and rubbish, or may become aggressive.
+Still others are attracted and endangered by human food and rubbish.